SD-WAN Security

 Advanced Malware Protection (AMP) and Threat Grid are the newest additions to the SD-WAN security features.
 As with URL filtering, both AMP and Threat Grid leverage the Snort engine and Talos for the real-time inspection of file downloads and malware detection.
 AMP can block malware entering your network using antivirus detection engines, one-to-one signature matching, machine learning, and fuzzy fingerprinting.

 Finally, we have DNS layer security.
-Some countries have this rule that you cannot look into HTTP or HTTPS packets to do filtering.
-So, how can you filter content if you can’t look into HTTP or HTTPS packets?
+Some countries have a rule that you cannot inspect HTTP or HTTPS packets to filter content.
+So, how can you filter content if you can’t inspect HTTP or HTTPS packets?

 We can do this with DNS packets.
 So before the page is loaded in the browser, the client sends a DNS request to the DNS server for the website, asking for a name to IP mapping.
 Once registered with Umbrella cloud, the WAN Edge router intercepts DNS requests from the LAN and redirects them to Umbrella resolvers.
 If the requested page is a known malicious site or is not allowed (based on the policies configured in the Umbrella portal, the DNS response will contain the IP address for an Umbrella-hosted block page.